rubyonjets/jets-docs/_docs/learn/html/review-project.md

 end
 ```

-It's a controller with the basic CRUD methods.
-Jets will create one lambda function to handle requests for any of the controller methods.
+It's a controller with the basic CRUD actions.
+Jets will create one Lambda function to handle all controller requests.

 Next, we'll test the app locally.